Abu Dhabi Grand Prix looks set to welcome fans back for 2021 race

 The 2021 campaign is well under way, with world champion Lewis Hamilton trailing Max Verstappen in the driver's championship by four points as they head for the French Grand Prix this weekend.

-Formula One fans have now been asked to pre-register for tickets to the last race of the season in Abu Dhabi, which is planning to host spectators in a "safe and managed environment".
+Formula One fans have now been asked to pre-register for tickets to the last race of the season in Abu Dhabi – set to take place on Sunday, December 12 – which is planning to host spectators in a "safe and managed environment".

-Last season's edition of the race was hosted without fans because of the Covid restrictions at the time.
+Last season's edition of the race was hosted without fans because of the Covid restrictions at the time, although a limited number of passses were alocated to frontline workers to thank them for their efforts during the pandemic.

 A statement on the Yas Marina Circuit website reads: "We're delighted to welcome back fans for one of the biggest events on the world's sporting calendar.